Skip to content

 Which Bitcoin privacy tools still work?
 The honest options

-- Wallet-level coin control.
+• Wallet-level coin control.
 This is the foundation, and it depends on no external service.
 A wallet like Sparrow lets you manually label and select which UTXOs fund a transaction, so you never accidentally spend a KYC coin alongside a private one.
-It is free, operational, and cannot be seized.
+It is free, operational, and cannot be seized — though note that Sparrow removed its Whirlpool integration in version 1.9.0 after the seizure, so it no longer offers built-in CoinJoin.

-- Collaborative transactions you build with a peer.
-Two-party CoinJoin-style payments (the technique Samourai called Stowaway) construct a transaction that looks like an ordinary payment but increases both parties’ privacy.
-They require a willing counterparty, not a central coordinator.
+• Collaborative transactions you build with a peer.
+Two-party payjoin payments (the technique Samourai called Stowaway) construct a transaction that looks like an ordinary payment but increases both parties’ privacy.
+They require a willing counterparty, not a central coordinator, and payjoin support exists independently of Samourai in other wallets and payment servers.

-- Reusable payment codes (BIP47 / “PayNym”).
+• Reusable payment codes (BIP47 / “PayNym”).
 A static reusable code generates a fresh receiving address for every payment without ever publishing one address on-chain, so repeat senders cannot watch a single address accumulate.
+The standard itself is open and still supported by several wallets, but Samourai ran the original PayNym directory, so check which directory your wallet now depends on.

 No tool replaces discipline.
 The strongest privacy setup in the world is undone the instant you spend a private coin to a KYC exchange under your real name, or merge it with a tagged one.